adon-cloudcannon/landing-page-test/src/collections/lessons/sveltekit-beginner-tutorial/blogging-in-sveltekit.md

 ## Creating posts

-Each&nbsp;post is a Markdown file and lives in the `/src/routes/blog/` directory we created before.
+Each post is a Markdown file and lives in the `/src/routes/blog/` directory we created before.
 Now let's create three blog posts:

 ```markdown
 ---